Johnson South Reef skirmish: China's account

-On 13 March, the frigate Nanchong detected People's Army of Vietnam (PAVN) armed naval transport HQ-604 heading toward Johnson South Reef, transport HQ-605 heading toward Lansdowne Reef, and landing craft HQ-505 heading toward Collins Reef in a simultaneous three-pronged intrusion upon the disputed reefs.
+According to China, on 13 March, the frigate Nanchong detected People's Army of Vietnam (PAVN) armed naval transport HQ-604 heading toward Johnson South Reef, transport HQ-605 heading toward Lansdowne Reef, and landing craft HQ-505 heading toward Collins Reef in a simultaneous three-pronged intrusion upon the disputed reefs.
+They ignored the Nanchongs warnings for them to leave.

 At approximately 07:30 on Johnson South Reef, Vietnamese troops attempted to erect the Vietnamese flag on the reef.
-It was reported that PAVN Corporal Nguyen Van Lanh and PAVN Sub Lieutenant Tran Van Phuong argued over the flag raising with People's Liberation Army Navy (PLAN) sailor Du Xianghou, which led to a pitched battle between the opposing forces on the reef.
+It was reported that PAVN Corporal Nguyen Van Lanh and PAVN Sub Lieutenant Tran Van Phuong argued over the flag raising with People's Liberation Army Navy (PLAN) sailor Du Xianghou, which led to fighting between the opposing forces on the reef.
 In response, Vietnamese forces, with naval transport HQ-604 in support, opened fire.
 PLAN forces and the frigate Nanchong counter-attacked at 08:47 hours.
 Transport HQ-604 was set ablaze and sunk.

 At 09:15 hours, the frigate Xiangtan arrived at Lansdowne Reef and found that nine Vietnamese marines from transport HQ-605 had already landed.
 The frigate Xiangtan immediately hailed the Vietnamese and demanded they withdraw from the reef.
 Instead, the Vietnamese opened fire.
 HQ-605 was damaged heavily and finally sunk by the Chinese.

 Vietnam's account

-In January 1988, China sent a group of ships from Hainan to the southern part of the South China Sea.
+According to Vietnam, in January 1988, China sent a group of ships from Hainan to the southern part of the South China Sea.
 This included four ships, including three frigates, dispatched to the north-west of the Spratly Islands.
 The four ships then began provoking and harassing the Vietnamese ships around Tizard Bank and the London Reefs.
 Vietnam believed this battle group intended to create a reason to "occupy the Spratly Islands in a preventive counterstrike".

 In response, two transport ships from the Vietnamese Navy's 125th Naval Transport Brigade, HQ-604 and HQ-505, were mobilized.
 They carried nearly 100 army officers and men to Johnson South Reef (Đá Gạc Ma), Collins Reef (Đá Cô Lin), and Lansdowne Reef (Đá Len Đao) in the Spratly Islands.
 On 14 March 1988, as the soldiers from HQ-604 were moving construction materials to Johnson South Reef, the four Chinese ships arrived.
 The three Chinese frigates approached the reef: